 The provision of new roads, the upgrading of existing roads and the provision of water and waste management services, including waste treatment and disposal sites, plays a role in shaping land use development patterns in the regional district.
 The proposed major road network for the regional district is outlined on Schedule T, T1 map series.
-The road network will be developed in a manner that encourages the use of a public transportation system along major routes where practical, and which includes development and identification of gaps in the supporting road network of local, collector and arterial roads supporting new development, local travel and regional travel;
+The road network will be developed in a manner that encourages the use of a public transportation system along major routes where practical, and which collector and arterial roads supporting new development, local travel and regional travel;